The Black Cat (1934)

 Edgar Allan Poe - The Black Cat

 On the plus side, direction is decent and the set designs are outstanding.
-Although the build-up suggest's that Poelzig will be living in a gothic castle, he in fact inhabits an ultra-modern (1930s) house with sliding metal doors and large windows.
+Although the build-up suggests that Poelzig will be living in a gothic castle, he in fact inhabits an ultra-modern (1930s) house with sliding metal doors and large windows.
 This helps to keep the film away from the normal horror clichés and gives it an interesing new edge.
 Although the camerawork is quite standard for the most part, there are a few standout scenes.
-In one, the camera moves along a corridor as Karloff continues to talk in the background - while Poelzig's introductions, first in silhouette and then coming through a door that he does not seem to open (see: The Mummy (1932)), look very impressive.
+In one, the camera moves along a corridor around the house as Karloff continues to talk in the background - while Poelzig's introductions, first in silhouette and then coming through a door that he does not seem to open (see: The Mummy (1932)), look very impressive.
 The music is a standard Universal affair, with the usual hints of Bach's Toccata and Fugue in D Minor on the organ.

 In Brief

 Anyone famous in it?
-Bela Lugosi - the most famous Hungarian export, best known for his leading role in Dracula (1931)
+Bela Lugosi - the most famous Hungarian export, best known for his leading role in Dracula (1931) Boris Karloff - a legend of horror cinema, and best known for his defining role in Frankenstein (1931) David Manners - Universal's 'meek man in danger', played Harker in Dracula (1931).

-Any gore?
+Any gore or violence ?
 A little blood.

+Who is it for?
 Lugosi and Karloff fans should enjoy, as should Universal Horror devotees.

 The DVD